abf149/HobbySetup/README.md

 # gittrains
-The train program Dad doesn't want you to see.
+The train program Fred doesn't want you to see.